Correlative study of flavor anomalies and dark matter in the light of scalar leptoquark: Concluding Remarks

 \section{Concluding Remarks}

-Motivated by the observed anomalies in $B \to (K, K^*) \mu^+ \mu^-$ and $B_s \to \phi \mu^+ \mu^-$ decays, which proceed via the $b \to s \mu^+ \mu^-$ flavor-changing neutral current interaction, we examine the exclusive semileptonic $\Lambda \to \Lambda^* (1520)(\to pK^-)\mu^+\mu^-$ decay channel in the context of a $U(1)_{L_e-L_\mu}$ gauge extension.
+Motivated by the observed anomalies in $B \to (K, K^*) \mu^+ \mu^-$ and $B_s \to \phi \mu^+ \mu^-$ decays, which proceed via the $b \to s \mu^+ \mu^-$ flavor-changing neutral current interaction, we examine the exclusive semileptonic $\Lambda_b \to \Lambda^* (1520)(\to pK^-)\mu^+\mu^-$ decay channel in the context of a $U(1)_{L_e-L_\mu}$ gauge extension.
 This extended model incorporates an enriched particle content, including three neutral fermions, the lightest of which contributes to the dark matter content of the Universe.
 Additionally, the scalar sector is augmented by a $\tilde{R}_2$ scalar leptoquark doublet to investigate flavor decays in the $B$-meson sector.
 Focusing on the muon mode in the final lepton pair, we constrain the NP coupling by considering the global analysis associated with observables of $B \to K^{(*)} \mu^+ \mu^-$ and $B_s \to \phi \mu^+ \mu^-$ decay channels.
 Furthermore the fermionic dark matter annihilates via scalar leptoquark components and $Z^\prime$ to provide the relic abundance of dark matter.
-DM-nucleon interaction gives spin-dependent cross section in leptoquark portal.
+DM-nucleon interaction gives spin-dependent cross section in leptoquark portal and spin-independent interaction through Higgs portal.
 Dark matter observables constrain the model parameters and the constrained parameter space is utilized in the flavor studies.
-Utilizing the allowed parameter space consistent with both flavor and dark matter sectors, we explore the impact on various observables, including the branching ratio, forward-backward asymmetry, polarization asymmetry, and lepton flavor universality violation in the $\Lambda_b \to \Lambda^* (1520) (\to pK) \ell^+ \ell ^-$ decay channel.
+Utilizing the allowed parameter space consistent with both flavor and dark matter sectors, we explore the impact on various observables, including the branching ratio, forward-backward asymmetry and polarization asymmetry in the $\Lambda_b \to \Lambda^* (1520) (\to pK) \ell^+ \ell ^-$ decay channel.